 1. The dimensioning and testing of lifting appliances, including derrick masts, derrick posts and their standing rigging on board ships, does not constitute part of the Classification of the ship.
-The Classification does, however, include checking the structure of the ship's hull in way of lifting appliances of this walled hav airdar maste and forces transmitted thereby.
+The Classification does, however, include checking the structure of the ship's hull in way of lifting appliances and forces transmitted thereby.